konraaadcz/NextShell/README.md

 # NextShell

-NextShell is a terminal emulator for Windows designed to provide an efficient and modern interface for interacting with your system via a terminal window.
+NextShell is a PowerShell based terminal app for Windows designed to provide an efficient and "old-style" interface for interacting with your system via a terminal window.
 It includes multiple customizable features and is built with the ability to run shell commands, display logs, and support a multi-tab environment.
 The NextShell terminal application also includes features such as version checks, custom commands, and it's my biggest project ever 🤩🤩🤩🤩
 You can see all versions in the [Releases](https://github.com/konraaadcz/NextShell/releases) page